compilit/compilit-spring-mediator/README.md

 All components which a user of the API can to interact with:

 ### Command-related
-- Command: a writing operation which is handled by a single handler.
+- <b>Command:</b> a writing operation which is handled by a single handler.
 It provides a return value option to return an Id of a created entity for example.
 Or you could return a "Result".
 This return value should never be filled by a reading operation.
-- CommandHandler: the handler for a specific Command.
+- <b>CommandHandler:</b> the handler for a specific Command.
-- CommandDispatcher: the main interactor for dispatching Commands.
+- <b>CommandDispatcher:</b> the main interactor for dispatching Commands.

 ### Query-related
-- Query: a reading operation which is handled by a single handler.
+- <b>Query:</b> a reading operation which is handled by a single handler.
-- QueryHandler: the handler for a specific Query.
+- <b>QueryHandler:</b> the handler for a specific Query.
-- QueryDispatcher: the main interactor for dispatching Queries.
+- <b>QueryDispatcher:</b> the main interactor for dispatching Queries.

 ### Event-related
-- Event: something that has happened which other operations can subscribe to.
+- <b>Event:</b> something that has happened which other operations can subscribe to.
 Can be handled by multiple EventHandlers.
-- EventHandler: the handler for a specific Event.
+- <b>EventHandler:</b> the handler for a specific Event.
-- EventEmitter: the main interactor for emitting Events.
+- <b>EventEmitter:</b> the main interactor for emitting Events.

 Here is an example: